ARYPROGRAMMER/InterviewMe/README.md

    pnpm install
    ```

+3. **Set up Firebase**

+   - Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
+   - Enable Authentication with Email/Password and Google providers
+   - Create a Firestore database in production mode
-3. Set up environment variables
+   - Set up Firebase Admin SDK credentials

+4. **Configure environment variables**

-   Create a `.env.local` file in the root directory with your Firebase and VAPI credentials:
+   Create a `.env.local` file in the root directory with your credentials:

    ```
    # Firebase